-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 30 JUNE 2018

 1.12 Financial assets (continued)

 Held-to-maturity investments

 Financial assets with fixed or determinable payments and fixed maturity dates that the reporting unit has the positive intent and ability to hold to maturity are classified as held-to-maturity investments.
 Held-to-maturity investments are measured at amortised cost using the effective interest method less any impairment.